smruti75/sm-demo/README.md

 # sm-demo
-This is my first GitHub repository.
+This is my first GitHub Repository.
+Author - Smrutirekha Sahoo